jeryini/TaxiManagementSystem/README.md

 # Taxi management system
-A server side system for **reading taxi data** and distributing its processing.
-The system reads taxi data, checks for correct data and saves it into the database.
-It also updates statistics.
+A server side system for **reading taxi trips data** and distributing its processing.
+The following consecutive operations are executed by the system:
+1. receives trip as event
+2. checks for errors in received trip
+3. saves the trip into the database
+4. computes query 1 and query 2 and outputs changes into file

 The system is *horizontally and vertically scalable* and *resilient to partial outages*.

 ## Purpose
 This project was done for a Master's degree at [Faculty of Computer and Information Science](http://www.fri.uni-lj.si/en/), [University of Ljubljana](http://www.uni-lj.si/eng/).
-We did a comparison between three different architectures:
+We did a comparison between the following architectures:
-* EDA
+* EDA - event driven architecture
-* SEDA
+* SEDA - staged event driven architecture
+* AEDA - actor based event driven architecture
-* hypothetical ASEDA
+* hypothetical ASEDA - actor based staged event driven architecture
+* DASEDA - distributed actor based staged event driven architecture

 The system was designed and build as a Reactive Streams System providing asynchronous stream processing with non-blocking back pressure.
 We have extensively followed [Reactive Manifesto](http://www.reactivemanifesto.org/) as well as [Reactive Streams](http://www.reactive-streams.org/) initiative.
 The project builds on top of [Reactor framework](http://projectreactor.io/).
 The reason for following the reactive programming paradigm was, because we wanted to extend [SEDA architecture](http://www.eecs.harvard.edu/~mdw/proj/seda/) with Actor based model.
 SEDA already defines the importance of back pressure and scalability so the step toward Actor based model and Reactive Streams was a logical one.